Oliver-Lack/Wordie-AI/readme.md

 **Wordie is a custom AI interface web app for Human-AI interaction research**

-The app is built on the chatPsych platform (https://chatpsych.github.io)
-The app is hosted for demo purposes at [wordie.xyz](https://wordie-pilot.xyz)
+The app is built on the chatPsych platform [chatPsych] https://chatpsych.github.io The app is hosted for demo purposes at [wordie.xyz](https://wordie-pilot.xyz)

 default login: 		prolific_id = [anything], password = music